← Aaron CavanoAvailable for consulting

 Claude Code + Figma MCP — first run

-Setup.
 The MCP server (figma-remote-mcp) is configured in Claude Code.
 On first use it injects a capture.js script into your HTML.
 From there you hand Claude a Figma file URL and a local page path, and it handles the rest.

-Direction 3: back to Figma.
 The capture toolbar (left in place by the script) let me send the generated design system page back into Figma without re-running the full command.
 That closed the loop.

-What this is and isn't.
-The three-step sequence — coded UI → Figma → documented design system → back to Figma — works.
+The three-step sequence (coded UI into Figma, documented design system, back to Figma) works.
 It's rough.
 Auto layout needs cleanup.
 The design system output is a first draft, not a finalized spec.
-But the scaffolding is there in minutes, not hours, which changes what's worth doing manually.
+But the scaffolding is there in minutes instead of hours, which changes what's worth doing manually.

 The more interesting question is what the loop enables over multiple iterations: refine in code, push to Figma, update the doc, pull back in.
 That's what I haven't tested yet.